 Creating a new Rust project

-cargo new rust-testing
+cargo new rust-app-testing

-This command quickly scaffolds a barebones Rust application inside the rust-testing folder.
+This command quickly scaffolds a barebones Rust application inside the rust-app-testing folder.
 You will build a simple CLI application that prompts the user for a name and prints a greeting message back to the CLI.

 Locate the file src/main.rs and replace its content with this code: